 The mixture of jets and propeller aircraft on the tarmac at major airports is one of the things that made the 1960s an exciting period in air travel.
 This 1960 photo by John F. Ciesla shows a classic DC-3 at Idlewild (JFK) Airport in New York, with a couple of brand new Delta jets in the background.
 Somebody in the ground crew rides in a classic too.
 I thought it might be the mechanics' Jeep, but Karl Russell, whose father flew DC-3's for Northeast, comments, "I'd be willing to bet that CJ-3B is for handling baggage since it is backed up to the baggage compartment.
 While the guys in coveralls could certainly be mechanics, I know for a fact the ramp crew gets very testy if a mechanic parks in their way."
 See the full version of the photo (60K JPEG).

-Pulling trains of luggage wagons was another task often taken on by Jeeps.
-This 1960 DJ-3A was used for the purpose as recently as 1990 by Continental Airlines in Denver.
-Owned by Steve Mehls, the Jeep has now been repainted in its original Continental red and white (35K JPEG) which had been covered up by later re-paints as the Continental colors changed.
+This 1960 DJ-3A was used for the pulling luggage wagons as recently as 1990 by Continental Airlines in Denver.
+Owned by Steve Mehls, the Dispatcher has now been repainted in its original Continental red and white (35K JPEG) which had been covered up by later re-paints as the Continental colors changed.

-See also John F. Ciesla's nice photo of a Braniff luggage train pulled by a Dispatcher, waiting for the passengers to disembark from a Boeing 707-227 at Idlewild in July 1960, with a Capital Airlines DC-6B in the background (80K JPEG).
+Another shot with propellers and jets side-by-side is John F. Ciesla's nice photo of a Braniff luggage train pulled by a Dispatcher, waiting for the passengers to disembark from a Boeing 707-227 at Idlewild in July 1960, with a Capital Airlines DC-6B in the background.

-See also the Willys publication Jeeps for Aircraft Ground Support.
+See also more examples in the Willys publication Jeeps for Aircraft Ground Support.

 Return to CJ-3Bs in History.